How to Grow and Care for Alocasia wentii (Went's Hardy Alocasia) Indoors

 This happens during the cold season (winter) when the plant undergoes dormancy.
 Even if the foliage may die, the underground rhizome is still alive and can regrow under favorable conditions.

 One possible reason why the leaves in Went's Hardy Alocasia are dropping and the plant is dying is too little light as it requires bright, indirect light away from direct sunlight.
+Position the plant in a brighter spot where it will receive bright indirect light.
+Check out this guide on understanding light for houseplants.

-The second possible reason why the leaves in Alocasia wentii are dropping and the plant is dying is too low temperature below 130C.
+The second possible reason why the leaves in Alocasia wentii are dropping and the plant is dying is too low temperature.
+It grows best in average warmth of 15-300C.
+Protect it from cold and hot drafts which cause sudden changes in temperature.

+The third possible reason why the leaves in Alocasia wentii are dropping and the plant is dying is underwatering.
 Maintain the soil moderately during the growing season and cut down on watering in the cold season to keep the soil barely moist but never allow the soil to dry out completely.
+Learn more on how to water houseplants correctly.

 Brown leaf edges

 One possible cause of brown leaf edges in Alocasia wentii is low humidity.
 Where the air temperatures are high, the air humidity is likely to reduce significantly.
+Set the pot on a wet pebble tray to raise humidity or place it in a well-lit bathroom and other moist areas in the home.

 The second possible cause of brown leaf edges in Alocasia wentii is accumulation of salts in the soil which could have come from fertilizers or water.